-Inefficiency and not having the proper tools and processes in place are some examples of why facilities find themselves in reoccurring billing situations that can have detrimental effects on the continued operation of any Skilled Nursing Facility (SNF).
-Having to spend time dealing with account administration, handling of rejected claims and similar demanding tasks often take away time from more critical tasks.
+Inefficiency and not having the proper tools and processes in place are some reasons why facilities find themselves in reoccurring billing situations that can have detrimental effects on the continued operation of any Skilled Nursing Facility (SNF).
+Having to spend time dealing with account administration, handling rejected claims and similar demanding tasks often takes attention and resources away from more critical tasks.
 With proper eligibility verification tools, it is possible to minimize the time spent on billing errors and, in many cases, avoid them altogether.
 Let us take a closer look at five simple ways to make the billing process work more efficiently for your facility.

 1. Make the burden of administration as small as possible

 It might seem like something that is easier said than done.
-However, even minor changes in existing administrative routines, such as, a tool that gives you the power to perform batch eligibility checks can have a significant impact on the time spent verifying coverage.
-Long gone are the days when the only option available is to manually double check every piece of information.
-Many online options enable you to automatically verify new patient information and, also keep yourself updated on the changes in coverage of existing residents.
-Use technology to your advantage, and make sure that you and your employees are not spending more time than necessary on routine tasks involving billing, coverage, and claims.
+However, even minor changes in existing administrative routines, such as a tool that gives you the power to check patients’ personal information and conduct the first health eligibility verification automatically, can have a significant impact on the time spent verifying coverage.
+Long gone are the days when the only option available is to manually double-check every piece of information.
+Many online options enable you to automatically verify new patients’ information and keep yourself updated on the changes in coverage of existing residents.
+One of the benefits of automation is that you and your employees are going to save a lot of time on routine tasks involving billing, coverage, and claims.

 Make use of available online tools to deal with patient information as efficiently as possible.
 Take the time to double-check coverage before submitting a claim.

 2. Make use of Claims Management Tools that easily integrate with eligibility verifications.